astroandes/tololo-lya-fit/paper/referee.md

 kinematical component in the interstellar medium producing such a feature.
 This needs to be better justified/explained.

 Reply.
-We have included a comment on the physical intution that explains the results for the rotation model (Based on our previous published results in Garavito-Camargo et al 2014).
-We also explain that our approach is not designed to reject the existence of different models that reproduce the observed features in Tololo-1214, but insted focuses on the existence of two physically motivated models that are suceessful in providing a solution for the first time in the literature.
+We have included a comment on the physical intuition that explains the results for the rotation model (Based on our previous published results in Garavito-Camargo et al 2014).
+We also explain that our approach is not designed to reject the existence of different models that reproduce the observed features in Tololo-1214, but instead focuses on the existence of two physically motivated models that are successful in providing a solution for the first time in the literature.